 The Ordinary Niacinamide 10% + Zinc 1%

 It’s a glass bottle with a rubber dropper.
-It looks like it was stolen from a 1950s Soviet laboratory.
+It looks like it was stolen from a 1950s Soviet laboratory or hastily assembled in a high school chemistry class.
 There is no gold leaf.
-There is no perfume.
-There is just science—and at £5 a bottle, it’s practically a civil right.
+There is no heavy magnetic lid.
+There is no celebrity endorsement telling you about "inner radiance."
+There is just unabashed, clinical science—and at a staggering £5 a bottle, accessing it is practically a civil right.

-The Technicals Niacinamide is the "Swiss Army Knife" of skincare.
-It brightens, it calms, and it builds the skin barrier.
-The Ordinary has paired it with 1% Zinc to tell your sebaceous glands to calm down.
+Niacinamide is essentially the "Swiss Army Knife" of modern skincare.
+It brightens dullness, it calms aggressive redness, and it methodically rebuilds a damaged skin barrier.
+In this specific iteration, The Ordinary has paired a hefty 10% concentration of Niacinamide with 1% Zinc PCA, essentially delivering a stern, biological command to your sebaceous glands to calm down and stop producing so much oil.

 Suitability

 For the School Run: Perfect.
-It’s cheap enough that you can slather it on with zero guilt, and it mattifies the T-zone beautifully before the inevitable mid-morning stress.
+It’s cheap enough that you can slather it on with zero guilt while half-asleep, and the high Zinc content mattifies the T-zone beautifully before the inevitable mid-morning stress kicks in.
+It’s a ruthless utility player for a busy morning, provided you aren't planning to wear heavy foundation over it.

 Pros: